farazmajid56/DB-Lab/README.md

 # DB-Lab
-Practice Questions for DBMS in MSSQL
+Practice Questions for DBMS in TSQL